The Wirehaired Pointing Griffon gets their name from the harsh, wiry coat. It gives them a rugged, unkempt appearance.

-The Griffon is a generally healthy dog with a respectable lifespan of 12 to 15 years.
+The Griffon is a generally healthy dog.
+It has a respectable lifespan of 12 to 15 years.

-But like any breed, they’re prone to certain inherited health conditions for which good breeders will have tested and cleared their breeding stock.
+But like any breed, they’re prone to certain inherited health conditions.
+Good breeders will test and clear their breeding stock for these issues.

 Hip and elbow dysplasia are developmental disorders leading to malformation of the joints.
 Symptoms include pain and lameness, which can lead to arthritis over time.

 Hypothyroidism occurs when the thyroid gland doesn’t make enough of the hormone called thyroxine that controls metabolism.
 Hair loss, typically on the dog’s flank, rear legs, and tail, is a sign of the disease.